 Policy #14: Systems and Services Acquisition

-Agencies and third-party vendors must use secured systems and technologies and replace system components when support is no longer available from manufacturers or vendors.
+Agencies and third-party vendors must utilize secure systems and technologies, and replace system components when support is no longer available from manufacturers or vendors.
 Only using supported and updated systems ensures continuous security improvements.
 If the system cannot be replaced, an alternative source for support and updates should be found, or in-house support can be established.

 Policy #15: System and Information Integrity

-• Spam Protection (SI-8): Implement and update mechanisms to manage unsolicited messages.
+- Spam Protection (SI-8): Constant update of the system to manage unwarranted and unsolicited messages.

-• Memory Protection (SI-16): Implement controls like data execution prevention to guard system memory.
+- Memory Protection (SI-16): Incorporate measures, like data execution prevention, to strengthen the protection of system memory.

 Policy #16: Maintenance